alexpechkarev/postcode-anywhere/readme.md

 In console issue following command to publish configuration file `php artisan vendor:publish` .
 To access the services do not forget to update the service key in configuration file.

 Configuration file have multidimensional array 'services' that defines web services by type 'find' and 'retrieve' and store each services request path.
-Fill free to add / remove any other PCA Predict services.
+Feel free to add / remove any other PCA Predict services.

 Usage
 -----